Create a BandwidthPart. This internally creates a carrier with 24 resource blocks.

 Returns:

-If the getStr parameter is True, then this function returns the information in a text string.
+If the getStr parameter is True, then this function returns the information in a string.
 Otherwise, nothing is returned.

 Return type: